nicolasberube/Arzette_Randomizer/README.md

 # Logic rules game assumptions

 Daimur has been modified to only take damage if you have collected the 5 Jewel Shards and has the Purple Magic, as opposed to the default vanilla game that only requires Purple Magic.

-The trading sequence has been modified so you can hold multiple items from it at a time.
-If this is not the case, we can still include flag "excluded" and "vanilla" in the config file.

 An extra location for the Bombs has been coded in (preferably at the start of Forest or Faramore).
 Bombs cannot spawn in the shop nor in item bags until the Bombs have been collected first at their assigned location.